ordina-jworks/ordina-jworks.github.io/_posts/2019-11-04-oracle-code-one.md

 - Developing and debugging the applications is also not trivial.
 Chrome is developing and delivering better debugging tools.
 - Caching is never trivial, but especially in service workers it sometimes seems to behave in mysterious ways.

-[Slides](https://static.rainfocus.com/oracle/oow19/sess/1552707018783001LVCE/PF/PWA_final_1568924085498001Vope.pdf){:target="_blank" rel="noopener noreferrer"}.
+[Slides](https://static.rainfocus.com/oracle/oow19/sess/1552707018783001LVCE/PF/PWA_final_1568924085498001Vope.pdf){:target="_blank" rel="noopener noreferrer"} of this talk are also available.

 ## Conclusion

 In conclusion, we had a great time in San Francisco (and also at the conference).
 It was noticeable that Oracle products were given preferential treatment, and the fact that it is so big means that sometimes it was not easy to keep track of which talks were interesting to follow.
-On the other hand almost all the talks we followed were of a high standard and we learned a lot, and the Groundbreakers Hub was an awesome place to connect with other developers.
+On the other hand, almost all the talks we followed were of a high standard and we learned a lot.
+And the Groundbreakers Hub was an awesome place to connect with other developers.

 10/10 would go again.